chrisatthestudy/jot/README.md

     -h --help     Show this screen.
     --version     Show version.

-Note that <entry> must be enclosed in double-quotes.
+Note that the entry must be enclosed in double-quotes.

 If no date is specified, today is assumed.

 Multiple entries for the same day will be grouped together in order of entry.

-The <date> value can either be a date string in the format yyyy-mm-dd, or can be one of the following special values:
+The date value can either be a date string in the format yyyy-mm-dd, or can be one of the following special values:

     - today       - Today's date